-In podcast #8, ADHD Parenting Coach, Siope Kinikini, discusses 5 things that ADHD parents don’t need to hear.
+In podcast #8, ADHD Parenting Coach, Siope Kinikini, discusses five things that ADHD parents don’t need to hear.

 In many cases, the person making the comment doesn’t understand the devastating impact their words have.
 They think they’re being helpful or supportive.
 In reality, they’re doing the opposite.
 They’re making ADHD parents feel judged, isolated, and overwhelmed.

-When speaking to a parent of ADHD child, please don’t say the following 5 things to them.
+When speaking to a parent of ADHD child, please don’t say the following five things to them.

-Third, ADHD is new and everybody has it.
-ADHD has actually been around for a long time and has a lot of research into what it is and the best ways to treat it.
+Third, ADHD is new, and everybody has it.
+ADHD has been around for a long time and has a lot of research into what it is and the best ways to treat it.

 Fourth, I would never medicate my child.

 This statement is full of judgment and may come across that you’re better than they are.
 The decision to medicate a child isn’t taken lightly and often comes at the recommendation of the child’s physician as medication may be the best course for that child.

 Fifth, ADHD is an excuse for bad parenting.
 There is never a time or place for this statement.
 When you say this to a parent, you’re essentially telling them that they’re inept and not able to be a good parent.
 Which can be devastating to a parent who is doing everything they can to help their child.
 Remember that ADHD is a medical diagnosis, much like cancer is.